AhmedElyacoubiForJ/crm/z_documentations/ENTITY_ORCHESTRATOR_SERVICE_DESIGN.md

 @Service
 @RequiredArgsConstructor
 @Slf4j
-public class EmployeeCustomerOrchestratorServiceImpl implements IEmployeeCustomerOrchestratorService {
+public class EntityOrchestratorServiceImpl implements IEntityOrchestratorService {
    public static final String EMPLOYEE_NOT_FOUND_WITH_ID = "Employee not found with ID: %d";
    public static final String CUSTOMER_NOT_FOUND_WITH_ID = "Customer not found with ID: %d";